RDCEP/STEP/README.md

 ## Installation

-To manually install STEP:
+To install STEP:
-1. Download the repository.
+1. Download the repository and unzip it.
-2. Open a terminal window and cd to the root directory where `setup.py` can be found.
+2. `cd` to the root directory where `setup.py` can be found.
 3. Execute ```$ python setup.py install```.